oliverstickel/oliverstickel.github.io/index.md

 ## Community roles

-I (co-)chaired [Fab:UNIverse](https://fab-universe.de) - the conference of Fab Lab managers at German universities - multiple times and help maintain its website.
+I (co-)chaired [Fab:UNIverse](https://fabuniverse.github.io/website/) - the conference of Fab Lab managers at German universities - multiple times and help maintain its website.
 I've also (co-)organized many gatherings such as temporary (Maker)spaces at other events or meetups like the [World Usability Day Siegen](https://www.wud-siegen.de/) (2014-2018).

 In academic service, I was reviewer/chair for conferences and journals like [CHI](https://dl.acm.org/conference/chi/proceedings), [JCSCW](https://www.springer.com/journal/10606), [C&T](https://dl.acm.org/conference/c-n-t) or [M&C](https://mensch-und-computer.de/).
 Occasionally, I've been asked to join committees, mostly on (community) innovation spaces or student issues.
 I've also been an elected member of different bodies of (self)-governance such as the Senate commission on Strategic University Development and examination boards at Uni Siegen or head of the student representatives ("Fachschaftsräte") at Uni Duisburg-Essen and Uni Siegen respectively.
+Additionally, I have served as an official safety officer, gaining profound experience in cooperating with occupational health and safety insurances ("Unfallkassen") to ensure safe and compliant lab environments.

 *Memberships:* [Verbund Offener Werkstätten](https://www.offene-werkstaetten.org), [Chaos Computer Club](https://www.ccc.de/), [ver.di](https://www.verdi.de), [Fab Lab Network](https://fablabs.io), [FIfF](https://blog.fiff.de). *Past:* [UPA](https://germanupa.de/), [GIG](https://globalinnovationgathering.org/), [Hasi](https://hackspace-siegen.de/), [GI](https://gi.de/).